justvalerian/mapcolpal/README.md

-# MapColPal - your pal for cartograpihc color palettes
+# MapColPal - your pal for cartographic color palettes

 MapColPal is a tool to ease working with color palettes for thematic maps.
 It was originally created as part of a thesis within the Cartography M.Sc. programme and is currently maintained as a personal project.
 Feel free to reach out if you want to get involved!